-Home » Barbecue and Picnic » Vegan Black Bean Burger Recipe with Chipotle & Cacao
+Home » Barbecue and Picnic » Super Firm Vegan Black Bean Burger That Doesn’t Fall Apart

 | | | |

 I once tried making a black bean burger that turned out so dry and crumbly it could’ve moonlighted as a vegan sandcastle.
 Seriously!
-But fear not, I perfected my Vegan Black Bean Burger Recipe so you can turn out perfect burger patties every time.
+But fear not, I perfected my Vegan Black Bean Burger after making it several times so you can turn out perfect burger patties every time.

-Ingredients for Vegan Black Bean Burgers (With Substitutions)
+Ingredients Needed for the Best Vegan Black Bean Burgers (With Substitutions)

 • Black Beans – Use organic black beans for best results, or soak your own overnight on the stove and cook until tender in a pot of water with some salt, pepper and garlic.